July 7, 2023

 As a peninsula surrounded by water, Florida always sees weather disturbances.
 The heat, humidity, and winds create the perfect conditions for thunderstorms.
 Before heading out to the beach, pay special attention to any weather reports so you won’t get caught in a downpour.
 Afternoon pop-up showers happen frequently so if you hear thunder or see lightning, get out of the water and off of the beach until the storm passes.

 Jellyfish are those alien looking sea creatures with dome-like bodies and long tenticles that can sting!
 They are found on all coastlines of Florida.
-Some are dangerous and cause serious complications but many are harmless and maintain the delicate balance of aquatic life.
-The Moon and Cannonball (pictured above) Jellyfish are very common to northeast Florida waters and their sting is realtively mild in comparison to the Portuguese man-of-war or deadly Box Jelly.
+Most are harmless and maintain the delicate balance of aquatic life.
+The Moon and Cannonball jellyfish are very common to northeast Florida waters and their sting is realtively mild.
 The most important thing to know if you get stung by a jelly is to get out of the water immediately and soak the area in hot water until the sting dissipates.

 Whenever you’re in the water, always swim with a buddy, even if there is a lifeguard.
 Strong currents (riptides) make swimming alone in the ocean especially dangerous.
 Strong waves can also knock you down and keep you submerged for a long time.
 Always use the buddy system when you’re in the ocean.

+Amelia Island also offers numerous beach access points, making it convenient for everyone to enjoy a day in the surf.
 The best way to stay safe while swimming at the beach is to swim near a lifeguard.
 Lifeguards are trained to spot and rescue struggling swimmers in the water.
 They’re also trained in lifesaving techniques and first-aid.
 Choose an area of the beach with a stationed lifeguard.
-Click here and here for the location of lifeguard stations in the City of Fernandina Beach and Nassau County.
+Visit these links for the beach accesses with lifeguard stations in the City of Fernandina Beach and Nassau County.

 Pay special attention to the flags flying from the lifeguard stand.
 These beach warning flags are universal and will let you know quickly what the surf conditions are like: Double Red = Water closed to public useRed = High hazard (high surf and strong current), Swimming is allow but may be limitedYellow = Caution, Medium Hazard (Moderate Surf and Current)Green = Safe to Swim (calm conditions)Purple = Presence of dangerous marine life (jellyfish, sting ray, dangerous fishes).